Isham Randolph of Dungeness

-Isham Randolph (February 24, 1687 – November 2, 1742) was a planter, a merchant, a public official, and a shipmaster.
+Isham Randolph (February 24, 1687 – November 2, 1742) was an American planter, merchant, public official, and shipmaster.
 He was the maternal grandfather of United States President Thomas Jefferson.

 Early life

 Isham Randolph was born on the Turkey Island plantation in Henrico County, Virginia on February 24, 1687.
-He was the third son of William Randolph (1650–1711) and Mary Isham (c.
+He was the third son of William Randolph (1650–1711) and wife Mary Isham (c.
 1659–1735).
 His father was a colonist, landowner, planter, and merchant who served as the 26th Speaker of the Virginia House of Burgesses.

 Randolph graduated from the College of William & Mary.

 Marriage and children

 In 1717, Isham Randolph married Jane Rogers in London at St. Paul's Church in the Shadwell parish (today east London).
 Jane was from a wealthy landed gentry family of England and Scotland.
 Isham and Jane Randolph moved to Virginia.
 Together, they had nine children and were familially connected to many other prominent individuals: